-Texas is the nation’s leading producer of oil and natural gas, and Texas refineries make up almost 30 percent of the nation’s refinery capacity.
-Texas is also a trailblazer in the area of renewable energy, including wind, solar, and biomass, and our state leads the nation in wind-powered electricity generation capacity.
-The energy industry is creating millions of American jobs and helping to fuel our economic growth.
+Texas is the nation’s leading producer of oil and natural gas, and Texas refineries make up over 30 percent of the nation’s refinery capacity.
+Texas is also a trailblazer in renewable energy, including wind, solar, and biomass, and our state leads the nation in wind-powered electricity generation capacity.
+The energy industry is creating millions of American jobs and helping fuel economic growth.
 Senator Cornyn knows that the keys to supporting our robust energy sector include creating a competitive tax and policy environment, providing for a trained workforce, and ensuring sensible regulation.

 Senator Cornyn supports environmental policies that ensure economic viability while protecting public health.
 However, he opposes efforts by federal agencies to expand their regulatory reach beyond their legal authority.
-Under the Obama Administration, there were numerous examples of EPA overreach and abuse of authority.
-Senator Cornyn fought those efforts and believes environmental regulations should be based on the best available science and risk-based standards.
+Senator Cornyn believes environmental regulations should be based on the best available science and risk-based standards.

 Need Help with a Federal Agency?

 Want to Tell Senator Cornyn What You Think?